alexander-williamson/node-database-migrations/README.md

 > This project is no longer maintained however it's mentioned all over the place and seems pretty intuituve and simple

+These migrations are old-school callbacks and pretty ugly.

 - GitHub Repository - https://github.com/db-migrate/node-db-migrate
 - Documentation - https://db-migrate.readthedocs.io/en/latest/